unplatform-io/instantsearch-itemsjs-adapter/README.md

 ```

 The usage of the `sortBy` widget differs from the one found in Aloglia's documentation.
-Instantsearch-itemsjs-adapter does not make use of a [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)
+Instantsearch-ItemsJS-adapter does not make use of a [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)

 ### ✔️ StateResults
 [StateResults Instantsearch](https://www.algolia.com/doc/api-reference/widgets/state-results/react/)